daxxded/discord-AI/README.md

 - The sandbox in `executor.py` blocks common destructive patterns and keeps builtins empty to reduce blast radius while preserving AI freedom.
 - Swap the static AI2 checks with your preferred model reviewer or Telegram approval layer for production use.
 - Extend `BotContext` with your Discord client hooks (send message, create role, fetch history) to connect the orchestrator to the live server.
+- Channel `1444077226365816864` is hard-protected from deletion within the orchestration layer.